caverac/agd-doc/tutorial.rst

     g.load_training_data('agd_data.pickle')

-We will begin with a one-phase decomposition (two-phase decomposiiton will be explained in later sections):
+We will begin with a one-phase decomposition (two-phase decompositon will be explained in later sections):

 .. code-block:: python